-The obi collection
+The obi collections

 In my Kyoto studio, I collect and curate vintage Japanese obi.
 Each of these traditional silk sashes, once worn with a kimono, is carefully sourced for its craftsmanship and the unique story it carries.
+You can see all the currently available fabrics in the six collections below.

 Often the most richly decorated part of the garment, these silk obi feature intricate woven scenes, from seasonal flowers to landscapes and cultural motifs.
 Many are formal pieces, adorned with gold threads and subtle shimmer, which makes them rarely worn today.
 By transforming them into bags, I wish to give these textiles a new life, allowing their beauty to be carried and used every day.